-At 52cm x 30cm deep, the R5 is no shrinking violet – and it isn’t as if Ruark’s design philosophy contrives to make it look any smaller than it actually is.
-Instead, the R5 draws attention to itself in exactly the right way: by looking like a premium device that someone very discerning might own.
+At 52 x 30cm deep, the R5 is no shrinking violet – and it isn’t as if Ruark’s design philosophy contrives to make it look any smaller than it actually is.
+Instead, the R5 draws attention to itself in exactly the right way: by looking like a premium piece of electronics that someone very discerning might own.

-From looking at it, the Ruark R5’s most obvious feature is its CD drive – the slot-loading mechanism is front and centre.
+From looking at it, the R5’s most obvious feature is its CD drive; the slot-loading mechanism is front and centre.
 But there are plenty of other ways to get music into (and out of) the Ruark.

-In terms of other physical sources, the R5 has a pair of stereo RCA line-level inputs and a pair of line-level outputs, and inputs for a moving-magnet turntable too.
+For other physical sources the R5 has a pair of stereo RCA line-level inputs and a pair of line-level outputs, and inputs for a moving-magnet turntable, too.
 There’s a digital optical input and a USB 2.0; an Ethernet socket completes the picture.

-Naturally, Wi-Fi is on the list too, and it brings internet radio connectivity, Spotify Connect, Amazon Music, Deezer and Tidal with it.
-UPnP functionality features as well, so any music stored on a common network is accessible.
-DAB and FM radio reception are available, and there’s the provision for DAB+ on the off-chance the format gains some meaningful traction before hell freezes over.
-Bluetooth comes in the form of the optimal aptX HD variety.
+Naturally, Wi-Fi is on the menu too, bringing internet radio connectivity, Spotify Connect, Amazon Music, Deezer and Tidal with it.
+UPnP functionality is also on board, so any music stored on a common network is accessible.
+DAB and FM radio reception is available, and there’s the provision for DAB+ on the off-chance the format gains some meaningful traction before hell freezes over.
+Bluetooth, meanwhile, is of the optimal aptX HD variety.

 There’s a 75mm full-range neodymium driver behind the grille at either end of the fascia, and an offset 130mm long-throw woofer on the bottom of the cabinet.